TheMusicMeister/GameJam1/README.md

 Assuming you have set up your repo and Unity correctly, you should now be able to open the GameJam subfolder inside Unity.

 ### Contributing
+In order to contribute, you will need to commit any changes you make to your github repo, and open a pull request to the main repo.

+You can learn more about pushing your changes to your github repo [here](https://stackoverflow.com/questions/27211578/how-to-commit-changes-to-github-with-github-desktop).
+You can learn more about making a pull request [here](https://help.github.com/articles/creating-a-pull-request/).
+If you have any questions about Git or Github, please ask Khadaj.

+All pull requests to the main repo must be reviewed by another member of the team before the change is merged into the master repo.

 ### Contributors